ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Provide alternate value when fetching Glide property
 Recommendation to provide alternate/default value when calling gs.getProperty() to avoid errors if the property is not set.

+### Using setValue()'s displayValue Parameter with Reference Fields
+When using setValue() on a reference field, be sure to include the display value with the value (sys_id).
+If you set the value without the display value, ServiceNow does a synchronous Ajax call to retrieve the display value for the record you specified.
+This extra round trip to the server can leave you at risk of performance issues.

 ## Category: Security
 ##Check Mandatory fields on incident
 This check is used to find mandatory fields on incident